-- (a) The Office of Administrative Hearings shall retain jurisdiction over proceedings described in subdivision (3), section three of this article arising from offenses occurring on or before June 30, 2016.
-The Office of Administrative Hearings shall have no jurisdiction over proceedings described in subdivision (3), section three of this article arising from offenses occurring on or after July 1, 2016. - (b) The Office of Administrative Hearings shall in an orderly and efficient manner, bring disposition to all such matters pending before it. - (c) Upon resolution of all such matters, the Office of Administrative Hearings shall be terminated: Provided, that the Office of Administrative Hearings shall terminate no later than July 1, 2019. - (d) The Secretary of the Department of Transportation may establish interim policies and procedures to aid in the orderly and efficient process during the disposition of remaining cases before the Office of Administrative Hearings during the phase-out period until termination, including the transfer of employees from the Office of Administrative Hearings, if feasible, to other divisions under the Department of Transportation. - (e) The Office of Administrative Hearings may apply to the Purchasing Division to purchase in the open market services pursuant to the provisions of section fifteen, article three, chapter five-a of this code if the Secretary of the Department of Transportation determines that doing so is necessary for the orderly and efficient disposition of those matters pending before it, as required by subsection (b) of this section.
+- (a) The Office of Administrative Hearings shall retain jurisdiction over proceedings described in §17C-5C-3(3) of this code arising from offenses occurring on or before June 30, 2019.
+The Office of Administrative Hearings shall have no jurisdiction over proceedings described in said subdivision arising from offenses occurring on or after July 1, 2019. - (b) With respect to all other proceedings described in §17C-5C-3 of this code, the Office of Administrative Hearings shall retain jurisdiction until June 30, 2020.
+Beginning on July 1, 2020. jurisdiction over all matters then pending or thereafter filed shall be returned to the Commissioner of the Division of Motor Vehicles. - (c) The Office of Administrative Hearings shall, in an orderly and efficient manner, bring disposition to all such matters pending before it. - (d) Upon resolution of all such matters, the Office of Administrative Hearings shall be terminated: Provided, That the Office of Administrative Hearings shall terminate no later than July 1, 2021.

-CS for SB 534
+(e) The Secretary of the Department of Transportation may establish interim policies and procedures to aid in the orderly and efficient process during the disposition of remaining cases before the Office of Administrative Hearings during the phase-out period until termination, including the transfer of employees from the Office of Administrative Hearings, if feasible, to other divisions under the Department of Transportation.

+(f) The Office of Administrative Hearings may apply to the Purchasing Division to purchase in the open market services pursuant to the provisions of §5A-3-15 of this code if the Secretary of the Department of Transportation determines that doing so is necessary for the orderly and efficient disposition of those matters pending before it, as required by §17C-5C-6(b) of this code.

-(e) If, by the deadline set forth in subsection (c) of this section, the Office of Administrative Hearings has been unable to finally dispose of and resolve all matters pending before it, the Secretary of the Department of Transportation is directed to appoint additional hearing examiners on a temporary basis and other support personnel to bring to a resolution all remaining matters.
+(g) If, by the deadline set forth in §17C-5C-6(c) of this code, the Office of Administrative on a temporary basis and other support personnel to bring to a resolution all remaining matters.